rcssggb/tg2-report/README.md

 Repo for writing the report for TG2

 ## Tarefas
+- [ ] Adicionar introdução do capítulo seguinte no final do capítulo atual
 - [ ] Escrever agradecimentos
 - [ ] Escrever abstract
 - [ ] Revisar resultados